Jherson Vergara

 Jherson Vergara Amú (born 26 May 1994) is a Colombian professional footballer who plays as a centre back.

 Career

 Early career

 A youth product of Boca Juniors de Cali, an amateur team, he signed his first official professional contract in 2011 with Deportes Quindío.
 Eventually, he was loaned to Universitario Popayán.

-Milan
+AC Milan

-In May 2013, Vergara signed for Italian side AC Milan, for a fee of £1.760.000.
+In May 2013, Vergara signed for Italian side AC Milan, for a fee of £1,760,000.

 Although unofficial, Vergara played his first match with Milan in the 2013 Audi Cup against Manchester City.
 A game which Milan lost 3–5.
 During the pre-season, Vegara dislocated his shoulder and was reported to be out for a month.
 In late November 2013, it was reported that Vergara would go on loan during the January transfer.

 Loan at Parma

 In January 2014, Vergara was sent to Italian Serie A side Parma for the rest of the 2013–14 season.